-Knowledge of, and skill in applying, the principles and practical concepts and processes of other related engineering and physical and biological/environmental science disciplines in order to advise, coordinate, direct, or oversee combined efforts involving multiple disciplines and ensure connection, contribution, or inclusion of the multiple disciplines involved in civil engineering assignments.
+General knowledge with the principles and practical concepts and processes of other related engineering and physical and biological/environmental science disciplines in order to ensure connection, contribution, or inclusion of the multiple disciplines involved in civil engineering assignments.

-Skill in identifying, conceptualizing, and developing advanced, unique, or novel solutions to engineering problems or needs, and skill in independently planning and conducting studies and reviews and developing technical documents such as site reviews, feasibility through final designs, and associated guidance criteria, procedures, and instructions.

-Knowledge of new and emerging engineering methods and technology to apply when addressing unique or novel engineering problems and needs.
+Skill in identifying, conceptualizing, and developing solutions to engineering problems or needs, and skill in independently planning and conducting studies and reviews and developing technical documents such as site reviews, feasibility through final designs, and associated guidance criteria, procedures, and instructions.
+Ability to develop new insights into situations and knowledge of new and emerging engineering methods and technology to apply when addressing engineering problems and needs.